getify/You-Dont-Know-JS/scope-closures/ch7.md

 }
 ```

 We're not removing `studentRecords` from the closure scope; that we cannot control.
-We're simply ensuring that even if `studentRecords` remains in the closure scope, it's not holding onto memory unnecessarily in referencing the potentially large array of data.
+We're ensuring that even if `studentRecords` remains in the closure scope, it's not holding onto memory unnecessarily in referencing the potentially large array of data.

 Again, in many cases JS might automatically optimize the program to the same effect.
 But it's still a good habit to explicitly make sure we don't keep any significant amount of device memory tied up any longer than necessary.

 As a matter of fact, we also technically don't need the function `getGrade()` anymore after the `.map(getGrade)` call completes.
 If profiling our application showed this was a critical area of excess memory use, we could possibly eek out a tiny bit more memory by freeing up that reference so its value isn't tied up either.
-That's probably unnecessary in this toy example, but broadly this is a technique to keep in mind if you're optimizing the memory footprint of your application.
+That's probably unnecessary in this toy example, but generally this is a technique to keep in mind if you're optimizing the memory footprint of your application.

-The takeaway: it's important to know where closures appear our programs, and what variables are (or may be!) included.
-We should manage these closures so we're only holding onto what's minimally needed and not wasting memory.
+The takeaway: it's important to know where closures appear in our programs, and what variables are (or may be!) included.
+We should manage these closures carefully so we're only holding onto what's minimally needed and not wasting memory.

 ## An Alternate Perspective

-Reviewing our working definition for closure, recall the assertion that functions are "first-class values" that can be passed around the program, just like any other value.
-Closure is the link-association between that function and the scope/variables outside of itself.
+Reviewing our working definition for closure, the assertion is that functions are "first-class values" that can be passed around the program, just like any other value.
+Closure is the link-association that connects that function to the scope/variables outside of itself, no matter where that function goes.

-Let's recall a code example from earlier in this chapter, annotated with its relevant scope bubble colors (see Chapter 2):
+Let's recall a code example from earlier in this chapter, again with relevant scope bubble colors annotated:

 ```js
 // outer/global scope: RED(1)